John-Nik/portfolio/README.md

 **0.6.12:** Trying more webkit changes to optimize the animation effect for apple products

-**0.6.12.1:** Moved the "scale" property from its own standalone css property to a "transform" and "-webkit-transform" one
+-- **0.6.12.1:** Moved the "scale" property from its own standalone css property to a "transform" and "-webkit-transform" one

-**0.6.12.2:** Added a 0s transition-delay to all the animations
+-- **0.6.12.2:** Added a 0s transition-delay to all the animations

-**0.6.12.3:** Did some changes to see the end result in webkit browsers and debug from there
+-- **0.6.12.3:** Did some changes to see the end result in webkit browsers and debug from there

-**0.6.12.4:** Added a small delay in the picture to test a theory
+-- **0.6.12.4:** Added a small delay in the picture to test a theory

-**0.6.12.5:** Added -webkit-clip-path
+-- **0.6.12.5:** Added -webkit-clip-path

+-- **0.6.12.6:** Changed the transition time from 0.2s to 1s for the img to test a theory